Chester Back Roads

 Elevation gain: 1550 ft

 Drive or ride 5 miles east out of Chester on Hwy 36.
 You’ll ride on a causeway crossing an inlet of Lake Almanor and its surrounding wetlands, a beautiful and ecologically interesting area.
-Look for grebes nesting in the lake waters on your R in the summer—the nests are prominent.
+Look for grebes nesting in the lake waters on your R in the summer—the nests are prominent floating little mats of grass.
 Chester has a Grebe Festival to celebrate them.
 The last time I was there I also saw white pelicans, seagulls, curlews, Canada geese, blue herons, snowy egrets, kingfishers, and pintails.

 Turn L on the first real road that goes L. It’s essentially nameless—a small sign reads “County Road 322,” but more visible is the sign reading “A13” on the road on the opposite side of 36.
 Park in the gigantic Chester-Lake Almanor Snowmobile Park parking lot on the immediate R of 322.
 There’s a good bathroom and a large map of the area at the parking lot.

-Ride down 322 150 yards to a T. To the R is New Chester Dump Road, typically gated (and unsigned, though a sign does say “Green Waste Disposal”).
+Ride down 322 150 yards to a T. To the R is New Chester Dump Road, gated and unsigned, though a sign does say “Green Waste Disposal.”
 Go L and then R at the first fork.
 This is Road 10, though you’ll have to ride a bit before it is so marked.
 Stay on it for 10 miles, at which point it turns to gravel; return.

 Road 10 gets narrow